 Programs for Healthcare and Behavioral Health Professionals and Victim Services Professionals

-The FABULOUS Principle is a motivational program for helping professionals and victims services providers.
-It is often the highlight of conferences and conventions.
+The FABULOUS Principle is a motivational program for helping professionals and victim services providers that is often the highlight of conferences and conventions.
 Although offered as a workshop or full-day training, as a closing general session, professionals leave the event on a high note.
-The FABULOUS Principle suggests eight pathways of self-care to counter compassion fatigue and vicarious trauma.
+The FABULOUS Principle suggests eight pathways of self-care to counter compassion fatigue, burnout and vicarious trauma.
 This program is designed to increase self-awareness of putting character strengths into practice to improve the ability to manage compassion fatigue and enhance resilience.